atreyu1968/kdp-optimizer/replit.md

 The backend utilizes Node.js with Express.js (TypeScript, ES modules), implementing RESTful APIs with SSE for progress streaming.
 Core services include a Metadata Generator, Progress Emitter, Storage Service, and Publication Scheduler.
 Architectural decisions emphasize asynchronous processing, session management, centralized error handling, a 15MB file upload limit, and robust OpenAI API rate limiting with retry logic.
 A comprehensive Publication Management Module handles scheduling with a limit of 3 publications per day, prioritizing Spanish markets, and provides an intuitive UI for tracking status.

 ### Data Storage
 PostgreSQL is used as the database, accessed via Drizzle ORM.
-The schema includes `Manuscripts`, `Optimizations`, and `Publications` tables.
+The schema includes `Manuscripts`, `Optimizations`, `Publications`, and `Tasks` tables.
+The Tasks table enables per-manuscript task management for tracking file preparation workflows.
 Pricing rules implement specific KDP royalty calculations and psychological pricing strategies for supported currencies.

 ### UI/UX Decisions
 The application uses Shadcn/ui (Radix UI + Tailwind CSS) for a modern, accessible interface.
 It features a multi-step wizard (Upload → Configure → Analyze → Results) with a progress indicator, supporting light/dark modes and responsive design.
 A library page allows for saved manuscript management with search and filtering capabilities.